blakegarretson/essentials/rejects.md

 - [AutoHotkey](https://www.autohotkey.com/) is pretty great, but it's also showing it's age and just isn't essential for me anymore.
 Part of the problem for AHK is software in general has gotten better, so I just don't need to use it in most applications where I formerly used it.

 - [MediaBang Paint Pro](https://medibangpaint.com/en/pc/) is program for creating digital art and comics.
 It's pretty specific, and I don't think it's better than Krita.
 Not to mention MediaBang has ads while Krita is ad-free.

+- [Calligra](https://calligra.org/) is KDE's office suite.
+The interface lacks polish (widgets being cramped or labels being cut off) and it really doesn't do anything better than LibreOffice.